 Opponents of the race were unhappy with the amount of parkland that was due to see redevelopment.
 In response to the feedback, the initial plans - first revealed in September 2016 - were revised at the end of the year, with the section through Pacific Park eliminated altogether (removing the need to bulldoze a new road through its centre) and also solving a potential future problem as the area is earmarked for construction activity for Newcastle's proposed light rail system.

 Instead the circuit now continues up Watt Street to the intersection with Shortland Esplanade where drivers will make a left turn to run down alongside Newcastle Beach to Zaara Street, while the end of the lap has also been redesigned and simplified, to create a horseshoe-shaped hairpin as opposed to the more extensive multi-apex turn complex of the original plans.

-These changes may actually prove to be beneficial in terms of the raceability of the track, although, while undoubtedly picturesque and featuring some elevation changes, there are considerable portions of the track which are narrow and unlikely to promote side-by-side action.
-It remains to be seen whether the race will be visual spectacle for TV viewers but something of a let-down for the drivers, spectators and for locals when it debuts on 24-26 November, 2017.
+These changes were probably mildly beneficial in terms of the raceability of the track, although, while undoubtedly picturesque and featuring some elevation changes, there are considerable portions of the track which are narrow and don't easily promote side-by-side action.

 The first event took place in November 2017 and saw a title showdown unfold between Red Bull Holden Racing's Jamie Whincup and DJR Team Penske's Scott McLaughlin and three other drivers who were in mathematical contention.
 Despite securing the title lead in race one, a chaotic Sunday race saw McLaughlin hit with three penalties, ultimately helping to hand the title to Whincup.